dSapariya/wallet-system/README.md

 You can access the live application here: [https://wallet-system-theta.vercel.app/](https://wallet-system-theta.vercel.app/)

+Note: Backend service is hosted on a free hosting service, so it may take 1–2 minutes to load the first time.

 ## Technologies Used

 *   **Vue 3**: A progressive JavaScript framework for building user interfaces.